psmitt/UTFool/README.md

 UTFool is highly flexible on the lexical level.
 _Keywords_, _delimiters_ and _operators_ are replaceable
 by any unique sequence of symbols.
-Besides of the usual forms of comments, the UTFool source can contain _expletives_ and _aliases_ in order to increase readability.
+Besides of the usual forms of _comments_, the UTFool source can contain _expletives_ and _aliases_ in order to increase readability.
 UTFool does support language-specific solutions as well,